 Dana 1837, 42

-In this quote Dana is describing the parametric relationship between three parameters of the plane (4:2:1) and the respective division of lines e, ē, and ë.
+In this quote, Dana is describing the parametric relationship between three parameters of the plane (4:2:1) and the respective division of lines e, ē, and ë.
 The rest of the twenty-page paper possesses similar statements that explain how various parameters filter through long equations to affect the drawing of assorted crystals.
-Dana’s crystal equations resemble those that would be used by architects 175 years later to develop parametric models of architecture.
-Architecture that has a “crystalline splendour” according to Moretti (1957, 184).
+Dana’s crystal equations resemble those that would be used by architects 175 years later to develop parametric models of architecture – architecture that has a “crystalline splendour” according to Moretti (1957, 184).

-Parametric is given no special significance in Dana’s writing.
+Parametric is given no particular significance in Dana’s writing.
 Dana does not describe his drawings as parametric, nor does he claim, as Schumacher (2009a, 15) later would, that designing with parametric equations “justifies the enunciation of a new style in the sense of an epochal phenomenon.”
-Rather, Dana uses parametric in its original mathematical sense, a word given no more emphasis than other technical terms like parallel, intersection, and plane.
+Instead, Dana uses parametric in its original mathematical sense, a word given no more emphasis than other technical terms like parallel, intersection, and plane.

 When used by Dana in 1837, or by mathematicians today, parametric signifies what the Concise Encyclopedia of Mathematics calls a “set of equations that express a set of quantities as explicit functions of a number of independent variables, known as ‘parameters’” (Weisstein 2003, 2150) .
 This definition sets forth two critical criteria: